 The pesticide ordinance allows property owners to address toxic or hazardous plants such as poison ivy, and to treat for dangerous pests such as ticks.
 Synthetic pesticides may also be used to control pests that damage structures such as carpenter ants or termites.

 The City’s Sustainability Coordinator will work with alleged violators to bring them into compliance by providing educational materials and advice on the use of organic practices and/or less toxic chemicals to achieve their desired results.
 The ordinance allows the City to levy fines against property owners who fail to comply with the ordinance.

-The ordinance calls for the City Council to establish a Pesticide Management Advisory Committee that will assist in the development of a comprehensive campaign to help residents understand the ordinance and provide information about land care practices that don't rely on pesticides.
-Members of the public interested in serving on the committee may apply with the City Clerk.
+The City Council has appointed a Pesticide Management Advisory Committee to assist in the development of a comprehensive campaign to help residents understand the ordinance and provide information about land care practices that don't rely on pesticides.
 For more information please visit the Pesticide Management Advisory Committee page.